DHummel-Price/NASA_Story/README.md

 The parallel coordinate diagram below contains the top variables and allows the viewer to check the relationship between certain variables.

 (This will contain a brushed parallel coordinate plot)

-## Find your congressional district
-The first step in contacting your congressional representitive is knowing who they are.
-At the following link, you can look up your district and rep by entering your zip code:

-[Click Here](https://www.house.gov/htbin/findrep) to look up Your Congressional representitive.

 ### Call, Write, or Visit your congressional reps!
 As the above demonstrates, NASA has a large and diverse set of Congresspeople with incentive to support NASA.
 I encourage you take a moment right now to send a note to your elected representitives urging them to support NASA.
 Congressional Offices rarely hear from constitutents regarding space policy and NASA, so they will take more note of your correspondence than they might for other issues.
 Don't stress too much about what to say.
 Simply state that you are a registered voter who is passionate about NASA and space, and that you urge your rep to support NASA however they can.
 Your voice matters.
 Call, write, or visit your rep today!